WokLibCodeClub/.github/profile/README.md

 ## Python (second session 11.45am to 12.45pm)

-The next session will take place on **Saturday 22nd November 2025**.
+The next session will take place on **Saturday 6th December 2025**.
 We will be coding on the library's own laptops, so you don't need to bring your own computer.

-We will be writing Python code for the BBC micro:bit microcontroller:
+We will be continuing with writing Python code for the BBC micro:bit microcontroller:

 ![BBC micro:bit](bbc_microbit.png)

-We will start by exploring the Python code for some of the different capabilities of the micro:bit.
-After that, we will develop a project with a seasonal theme which will have a lot to do with candles!
-You'll find out how at the session.
+Having explored Python code for some of the basic functions of the micro:bit - creating custom images and scrolling them; making the micro:bit do different things when you shake it or turn it upside down; sending radio messages from one micro:bit to another - we will use these ideas to make a festive candle, which you can light and then blow out!
+Magic!!!

 #### Wrapping up *Hello Python*